opensrp/opensrp-web/clients/core/src/store/ducks/baseDux/README.md

 Glad you asked; The above example should have given you some clue, but am all to happy to summarize this for you here:

-`reducerFactory` - this a factory method that returns a function that can be used as the reducer. currently it supports 3 action types: - adding clients - removing clients - setting total records
+`reducerFactory` - this a factory method that returns a function that can be used as the reducer. currently it supports 3 action types: - adding items - removing items - setting total records

 **for action creators:**

-`fetchClientsFactory` - Use this to create action creators that you can use to create actions that when dispatched will add the data to a slice of the store,
+`fetchFactory` - Use this to create action creators that you can use to create actions that when dispatched will add the data to a slice of the store,

-`removeClientsFactory` - Use this to create action creators that return actions to remove all clients from a slice of the store
+`removeFactory` - Use this to create action creators that return actions to remove all items from a slice of the store

 `setTotalRecordsFactory` - This will create an action creator that adds the total number of records to specific slice of the store

 **for the selectors:**

-`getClientsByIdFactory` which returns a selector that gets all clients from a store slice as an object
+`getItemsByIdFactory` which returns a selector that gets all items from a store slice as an object

-`getClientByIdFactory` which returns a selector that gets a single client from a store slice as an object
+`getItemByIdFactory` which returns a selector that gets a single item from a store slice as an object

-`getClientsArrayFactory` which returns a selector that gets all clients from a store slice as an array
+`getItemsArrayFactory` which returns a selector that gets all objects from a store slice as an array

 `getTotalRecordsFactory` which returns a selector that gets the total number of records in a store slice